Buying property in New York to rent out

 High rental demand

-The vacancy rate in Manhattan is about 2 percent, compared to the U.S. vacancy rate of 7 percent.
-Everyone wants to live in Manhattan because the address comes with certain social status.
+The vacancy rate in Manhattan is about 2 percent, compared to the U.S. average vacancy rate of 6 percent.
+Everyone wants to live in Manhattan because the address comes with a certain social status.
 It is common for recent graduates to share a one bedroom apartment just to be in Manhattan.

 Since property prices are so expensive, about 70 percent of Manhattan residents rent (the opposite of the U.S. where about 65 percent own).

 Tenants at a condominium typically stay a few years because of the high cost of moving, which entails broker fees, board package fees and moving fees.

 Learn more about How Foreigners Can Invest In Manhattan Condos

 Deal example: Investor client’s 3-bedroom apartment in Tribeca, rented in 1 week.
 We targeted larger apartments post pandemic as people want more space.

 Keeping local demand factors in mind